 The Noske Flour Mill is a historical attraction in the town of Nhill.
-The mill was established back in 1919 and is located just across the train tracks on Davis Avenue.
+The mill was established in 1919 and is located across the train tracks on Davis Avenue.

-At the height of its operations, the mill was the largest concrete structure in all of the southern hemisphere.
+The mill was the largest concrete structure in the southern hemisphere at the height of its operations.

 Noske Flour Mill, History, Wheat & Grain Silo, Factory Building, Nhill VIC

 What was once a massive concrete bin, storing up to 120,000 bushels, is now a worthy stopover as you explore the many other attractions around Nhill.

 The rural town has long been focused on merino grazing and is also part of the Wimmera Wheatbelt.
 You’ll find several bucolic and agricultural gems here, with a laid-back township and rustic atmosphere you won’t find anywhere else.
 After visiting the Noske Flour Mill, add these other destinations to your itinerary.